 In this post, we have discussed possible reasons that lead to Spotify playing songs not in playlist and presented feasible troubleshooting on how to fix it.
 You can try the methods above one by one to solve the issue.

 Most importantly, we provide an ultimate way to fix the problem.
-That is, use a third-party tool such as AudFree Spotify Music Converter.
-This Spotify converter allows Spotify users to download all Spotify music without Premium with original sound quality.
+That is to use a third-party tool such as AudFree Spotify Music Converter.
+This Spotify converter allows all Spotify users to download Spotify music without Premium with original sound quality.
 With it, you can import and listen to Spotify tracks on all devices or players.
 In this way, you can avoid such Spotify playback issues as Spotify keeps playing random songs not on playlist and more forever.
-Just try it!

 Charles Davis